wp99cp/bachelor-thesis/docs/docs/pre-processing/hand_annotations.md

 |    cloud    |     2      |  4   |   0   |  16   |
 |    water    |     3      |  5   |   6   |   0   |

+-1 = 255 = ignored, i,g, we ignore a border of 256 pixels around the edges of the image.

 ## Annotation Software

 The annotation application is located under `/pre-processing/image_annotator`.
 It is a web application written in